 The freestyle stroke is also a category in most competitive swimming competition and it is commonly referred to as the crawl.

 To be able to effectively swim the freestyle, you need to learn how to flutter kick your feet while also reaching forward with alternating strokes.

 Here are 4 steps to becoming better when swimming the freestyle

 You want to make sure you keep you body face down in the water and also inline with the surface of the water.

 Step 2.
 Your arm movement

-You also want to make sure that your arm movement is well synchronized with your body movement.
+You also want to make sure that your arm movement is well synchronised with your body movement.

 There are basically 2 major arm movements you should consider - the pull and the recovery.